 Switzerland's operational environment is likely to remain of a very high standard.
 There is a heightened risk of disruption due to the COVID-19 virus outbreak and related containment measures.
-With good infrastructure links across Europe, Switzerland is one of the most attractive destinations for foreign businesses in the region.
+With good infrastructure links across Europe and tax incentives, Switzerland is one of the most attractive destinations for foreign businesses in the region.
 To maintain access to the EU Single Market, the Swiss parliament rejected a law on curbing EU migration, reducing investor uncertainty.
-Sectors notably affected include pharmaceuticals, financial services, and fast-moving consumer goods industries.
 Moreover, measures to remove tariffs on imported industrial goods are being implemented.
-However, the ratification of a new framework agreement reforming EU-Swiss relations has been challenging.
-Corruption risks in Switzerland will remain low; co-operation with further Europe-wide anti-corruption measures is likely.
+However, the ratification of a new framework agreement reforming EU-Swiss relations is likely to remain challenging.

-The risk of jihadist terrorist attacks is lower in Switzerland than in many other European countries such as Belgium, France, Germany, and the United Kingdom.
+The risk of jihadist terrorist attacks is lower in Switzerland than in many other European countries such as France, Germany, and the United Kingdom.
 This is partially owing to the country’s geopolitical neutrality.
 Nevertheless, a low-capability attack by a lone actor or small cell inspired by non-state armed groups such as the Islamic State has become more likely over recent years.
-An anti-radicalisation plan and a new set of anti-terrorism measures are likely to bring about increased police powers.
-Generally, the most likely targets would be public transport, crowded public spaces, security forces, or international organisations, which are mostly based in Geneva.
+There is also a risk of far-right terrorism becoming more prevalent in Switzerland.
+The new anti-terrorism legislation approved by the parliament in June 2020 includes measures to increase police powers and international co-operation.

 Interstate war risks are highly likely to remain negligible in Switzerland thanks to the country's friendly diplomatic and economic relations with most European countries and many other states around the world.
-Switzerland is an internally stable country overall that follows the principle of neutrality and faces no external aggression that could lead to war.
+Switzerland is an internally stable country that follows the principle of neutrality and faces no external aggression that could lead to war.
 As a result, the likelihood of a war on Swiss soil will remain very low.
 Switzerland's armed forces do not engage in conflicts in other countries, but they do participate in international peacekeeping missions within the framework of the OSCE, UN, and EU.

 Vaccinations required to enter the country